MewsSystems/gitbook-connector-api/use-cases/revenue-management.md

 If the data pulled in the previous steps is not sufficient, RMS can pull e.g. business segments via [Get all business segments](../operations/businesssegments.md#get-all-business-segments) or rates via [Get all rates](../operations/rates.md#get-all-rates).

+### Fetching data in the right order
-> **Note: it is important to get the reservations and revenue first and the additional data later after that.**<br/>
+It is important to get the reservations and revenue first and the additional data afterwards.
-> If done the other way around, there is a possibility that the RMS receives a reservation with a `RateId` which does not correspond to any rate that was pulled beforehand.
-Rates and business segments are dynamic and hotel employees could create a new one and assign it to a reservation right before the reservation gets pulled to the RMS.
+If done the other way around, there is a possibility that the RMS receives a reservation with a `RateId` which does not correspond to any rate that was pulled beforehand.
+Rates and business segments are dynamic and hotel employees could create a new one and assign it to a reservation just before the reservation gets pulled to the RMS.

 ### Periodic updates and syncing reservation data